Dorian brings 'fury' to Bahamas as it crawls toward US | DW | 02.09.2019

 "Only a slight deviation to the left of the official forecast would bring the core of Dorian near or over the Florida east coast."

 The storm still threatens Florida, Georgia, and North and South Carolina with powerful winds and potentially deadly flooding.
-The governors of Georgia and South Carolina have ordered mandatory evacuations of their state's entire coast as of noon Monday.
+The governors of Georgia and South Carolina have ordered mandatory evacuations of their states' coastal areas as of noon Monday.

 One of the strongest storms ever recorded